Frank Cacciatore: College coaching career

+Professional coaching career

 Cacciatore's first minor league managerial job came in 1988, when he was a last-minute replacement as manager of the Auburn Astros of the short-season Class A New York–Penn League.
 (Jim Coveney had been named manager of the Auburn Astros for 1988 but replaced Gary Tuck as manager of the Asheville Tourists in mid-season, before he had managed a single game for Auburn.)
 In Auburn, Cacciatore was the first professional manager of future Major League Baseball stars Luis Gonzalez and Kenny Lofton, both of whom were selected by the Houston Astros in the 1988 draft and assigned to Auburn to begin their professional baseball careers.

+After spending a year coaching at Triple-A Tucson, he spent the 1990 and 1991 seasons as the skipper of the Asheville Tourists.
+He served as a coach of Double-A Shreveport when the Captains won the 1995 Eastern League title and was a coach with the Brevard County Manatees when they claimed a share of the Advanced-A Florida State League crown in 2001.

-As of 2012, Cacciatore has managed seven different teams at the short-season Class A, full-season Class A, and Double-A levels of Minor League Baseball.
-Cacciatore has also coached in the Houston Astros, San Francisco Giants, Florida Marlins, Montreal Expos/Washington Nationals, and New York Mets systems.
-He is currently the hitting coach for the Reading Fightin Phils.
+By 2012, Cacciatore had managed seven different teams at the short-season Class A, full-season Class A, and Double-A levels of Minor League Baseball.
+Cacciatore has coached in the Houston Astros, San Francisco Giants, Florida Marlins, Montreal Expos/Washington Nationals, and New York Mets systems.
+He also served as the hitting coach for the Reading Fightin Phils.

+Retirement

+After retiring from Minor League coaching in 2019, Cacciatore has served as a pitching coach for the Alpharetta Aviators, a collegiate summer team in the non-profit, wooden-bat Sunbelt Baseball League.

-Year-by-year Minor League managerial record
+Minor League managerial record

+Cacciatore managed the following minor league teams: